Fine motor and other hand-related skills

 Print and play with your children - you can use fingers, pencils, crayons, toy car or whatever your child like.
 Find and print free PDF file here! >>>

 Cutting out in all forms helps young children to develop their fine motor skills - and it's also fun.
 This worksheets will help your children practice their cutting skills.
+For children who are just learning how to use scissors, you can print these cutting sheets on thicker paper.
+The thick paper is easier to hold for the helper hand while the working (dominant) hand cuts.
+If your child already has experience with scissors, you can use normal paper.
+(Always use scissors with rounded tips for children).

 Dot-to-dot activities are excellent for improving graphomotor skills and hand-eye co-ordination.
 There's a lot of concentration that goes into completing a dot-to-dot!
 Visual motor control is developed through dot-to-dot work and it is fun too.
 Click on image to open free printable PDF.